niklonberg/vite-ts-react-jobs-finder/README.md

 Single page application created with vite and react in TypeScript.
 Json server acts as the backend, the data comes from the jobs.json file.
 React router used for navigation.
+Tailwind for styling, and react-toastify for toast components, react-spinners for loading, react-icons for icons

 ## Page